Katie Holmes Looks ‘Unrecognizable’ In Edgy Makeover After Jamie Foxx Split

 Katie Holmes may no longer have her relationship with longtime love Jamie Foxx, but she’s still got her fashion sense.
 OK!
 Magazine reported that the former Dawson’s Creek star stepped out in New York City on Tuesday looking stylish in a sexy black dress, claiming that she got a post-breakup makeover that made her nearly “unrecognizable.”

-In the photos, Katie is seen sporting a knee-length black dress with a see-through skirt over top to flaunt her long, lean legs.
+In the photos, Katie is seen sporting a knee-length black dress with a see-through skirt on top to flaunt her long, lean legs.
 The actress’ ensemble also boasted a low cut, which showcased Holmes’ ample cleavage.

-Katie wore a black blazer over her shoulders, and accessorized the look with multiple gold chains and pendants around her neck, gold rings across her fingers, and a gold bangle bracelet on her wrist.
+Katie wore a black blazer over her shoulders and accessorized the look with multiple gold chains and pendants around her neck, gold rings across her fingers, and a gold bangle bracelet on her wrist.
 She rocked a pair of black boots, which zipped up the side, and held a black leather clutch in her hand.

-Holmes wore her long, dark hair slicked back into a sleek bun behind her head.
-She also donned a full face of makeup for the outing, which included darkened eyebrows, long lashes, a blue eye shadow, and a bronzed glow.
+Holmes had her long, dark hair slicked back into a sleek bun behind her head.
+She also wore a full face of makeup for the outing, which included darkened eyebrows, long lashes, a blue eye shadow, and a bronzed glow.

-Katie added pink blush on her cheeks, a shimmering highlighter on her face, and a nude lip to complete her glam look, which The Daily Mail also claimed made the actress nearly “unrecognizable” as she strayed away from her usual soft and casual look.
+Katie added pink blush on her cheeks, a shimmering highlighter on her face, and a nude lip to complete her glam look, which Daily Mail also claimed made the actress nearly “unrecognizable” as she strayed away from her usual soft and casual look.

 According to Celebrity Insider, Katie was recently named the 2019 Ambassador for McHappy Day, which is a fundraiser held by McDonald’s in order to raise money for their Ronald McDonald House charity.
 Following the announcement, Holmes released a statement about the honor.